logscape/weblogsapp/README.md

 :WeblogsApp-1.0
 ===========

 The WebLogApp monitors a web servers access and error logs.
+It provides searches for logs produced by

+ * Apache,
+ * Nginx
+ *Microsoft IIS Web Server
+ * Web Server which support the Xtended Log Format.

 ## Downloads